Matt Page: Drinking and robbery

 Producer Lucy Addario revealed that the break-up proved a testing time for Matt and hinted he would return to his old ways.
 In the weeks that followed Matt's behaviour becomes increasingly self-destructive and he turns to crime.
 The development begins when Matt begins to drink heavy.
-He tries kisses Evie who does not welcome his advances.
+He tries to kiss Evie who does not welcome his advances.
 Her boyfriend Josh Barrett (Jackson Gallagher) attacks Matt when he learns the truth.
 Leah Patterson-Baker (Ada Nicodemou) becomes concerned that Matt is drinking too much and has a problem.
 She had previously taken him into her home and helped him through his troubles.
 She finds Matt collapsed on the floor as a result of too much alcohol.
 She manages to save him but blames herself for not supporting him while she was in a coma.

 Matt is involved in a robbery at an ATM in Mangrove River while he is out drinking alcohol.
 Police officer Katarina Chapman (Pia Miller) examines CCTV and identifies Matt as being on the scene.
 She brings Matt in for questioning over the incident and he claims he cannot remember anything because he was drunk at the time.
 Snow explained that his character thought he had gotten away with the crime.
 He even forgot about it himself but it is now "back to haunt him".
 Leah refuses to believe that Matt is guilty and accuses Kat of targeting Matt because of his past.
 But Leah finds a bundle of money hidden in Matt's mattress and is then convinced he is responsible.
 Matt feels ashamed of himself when Leah confronts him as he has let her down.
 Snow told Downie that "to let Leah down is a massive thing, he feels horrible about it."
 Leah is also suffering from an aneurysm and needs to rest.
 But the revelation causes her stress and Matt's drinking endangers Leah's life and his future.